Vincit/gocd-slack-task/README.md

 behaviour fo GoCD.

 Environment variables can be referenced in all text fields using the dollar symbol: `$ENV_VAR_NAME`.
 The plugin currently only supports adding the environment variables as is.
+Escaping the dollar symbol works with backslash: `\$ThisIsNotReplaced`.
 Normal Bash string manipulation is not supported.

 ### Message formatting